Sarah takes the mystery out of back pain surgery and explains your options

 This TDR device acts more as a 'spinal spacer' to keep the vertebrae apart and prevent crowding down on the spinal nerves at that level.
 Its aim is also to prevent excessive weight-bearing through the delicate and highly wired facet joints at the same level.

-Despite advances in making artificial discs out of softer polymer material rather than metal it is far from possible for a device such as this to attain the wondrous dual roles of a normal healthy disc: defraying impact while also acting as a dynamic (ligamentous) spinal connector.
+Despite advances in making artificial discs out of softer polymer material rather than metal it is far from possible for a device such as this to attain the wondrous dual roles of a normal healthy disc: defraying impact while also a dynamic (ligamentous) segmental connector.

 The newer M6L artificial lumbar disc, with its attempt to replicate the disc nucleus and the meshed disc wall, is seeking to provide more in the way of shock absorption and better segmental, by which it also hopes to minimise adjacent level degeneration.
 It will be interesting to see whether it too will stand the test of time.